CtrlK

 Progressive Disclosure

-Excellent progressive disclosure with a concise overview, quick-start code, and well-organized tables pointing to one-level-deep references for each detailed topic (kafka-streaming.md, stream-stream-joins.md, etc.).
+Excellent progressive disclosure structure: concise overview with quick-start code, then well-organized tables pointing to one-level-deep references for each topic area (kafka-streaming.md, stream-stream-joins.md, etc.).
 Navigation is clear and well-signaled.

 3 / 3